Hero banner

 Rapid Tooling, Hybrid Tooling & Conformal Cooling

-We have developed and fabricated several rapid tooling inserts for our industrial customer.
-The rapid tooling inserts are built using the Direct Metal Laser Melting process.
-Complex conformal cooling channels can be incorporated in the insert for improvement in product quality and shorter moulding cycle time.
+We have developed and fabricated several rapid tooling inserts for our industrial customers.
+Rapid tooling inserts are built using the Direct Metal Laser Melting process.
+Complex conformal cooling channels can be incorporated in the insert to improve product quality and shorten moulding cycle time.

 Rapid Fixturing